oliverochman/newsroom_api-april-2020/README.md

 }
 ```

-with :title or :body params missing, gives 400 response with body:
+with :title,:category or :body params missing, gives 400 response with body:

 ```
 {